Ferrari's new 458 Speciale to sell for 238,000 euros

 The Speciale is about the closest a driver can get to Formula 1 without spending one million euros for Ferrari's top-of-the-line LaFerrari.
 The Speciale boasts aerodynamic technology that has been borrowed from Ferrari's Formula 1 racing cars.

-At speeds of over 220 kilometres per hour, flaps on the side of the car drop lower to help keep its front-rear balance.
+At speeds of over 220 kilometers per hour, flaps on the side of the car drop lower to help keep its front-rear balance.

 The 605 horsepower V8 engine is the most powerful Ferrari has made to date, capable of reaching 9,000 rpm without a turbo charger.
 It goes from zero to 100 kilometers per hour in 3 seconds.
 The average mass market sedan or compact car takes from 10 to 12 seconds to do the same thing.